What does modern research say about toothpaste with neem? Does neem toothpaste really work?

 If you do have a serious problem with gum disease it may pay to look around for neem products containing the bark.
 Some toothpastes do contain bark extracts.
 Neem mouth wash often uses neem bark as well as leaf extract.
 Neem tooth powder can contain dried leaf but also neem bark and neem seed.

-You can also buy straight neem bark powder.
+Sometimes you can also buy straight neem bark powder.
+(Hard to find.)
 Just dip your loaded toothbrush into it before brushing your teeth.
-(That amount should last you forever!)

 In fact, if you do have a serious problem with gum disease it may pay to pay a bit more and look at something comprehensive like this.